-- (a) a statement as to how the authority intend to achieve the improvements referred to above, with specific reference to the following- - (i) the integration of services provided by the authority and its relevant partners to improve the well-being of children and relevant young persons; - (ii) arrangements made by the authority under section 11(2) of the Children Act 2004 (arrangements to safeguard and promote welfare); and - (iii) arrangements for early intervention and preventative action; - (b) a needs assessment against the outcomes; - (c) an outline of the key actions planned to achieve the improvements so far as relating to the outcomes; - (d) a statement as to how the authority's budget will be used to contribute to those improvements; and - (e) a statement as to how the plan relates to the authority's performance management and review of services for children and relevant young persons." - 5.4.3 The Children and Young People Plan provides a strategic framework from which to coordinate activities across the partnership and will assist the council in fulfilling its statutory duties. - 5.4.4 This paper outlines the current arrangements to co-ordinate service provision to support children and young people to achieve good outcomes.
-Work is undertaken on an on-going basis to ensure that functions and services across the partnership enable Statutory Duties to be upheld. - 5.4.5 Annex A of the Responsibility for Functions, outlined in the council's constitution, states that the Children, Education, Libraries and Safeguarding Committee has the responsibility to 'Approve the children and Young People and associated sub strategies promoting the following areas: - Education - Inclusion - Child poverty - Early intervention and prevention
+(a) a statement as to how the authority intend to achieve the improvements referred to above, with specific reference to the following-

+(i) the integration of services provided by the authority and its relevant partners to improve the well-being of children and relevant young persons;

+(ii) arrangements made by the authority under section 11(2) of the Children Act 2004 (arrangements to safeguard and promote welfare); and

+(iii) arrangements for early intervention and preventative action;

+(b) a needs assessment against the outcomes;

+(c) an outline of the key actions planned to achieve the improvements so far as relating to the outcomes;

+(d) a statement as to how the authority's budget will be used to contribute to those improvements; and

+(e) a statement as to how the plan relates to the authority's performance management and review of services for children and relevant young persons."

+- 5.4.3 The Children and Young People Plan provides a strategic framework from which to coordinate activities across the partnership and will assist the council in fulfilling its statutory duties. - 5.4.4 This paper outlines the current arrangements to co-ordinate service provision to support children and young people to achieve good outcomes.
+Work is undertaken on an on-going basis to ensure that functions and services across the partnership enable Statutory Duties to be upheld. - 5.4.5 Under the Council's Constitution, Responsibility for Functions (Annex A) the terms of reference of the Health and Wellbeing Board includes the following responsibilities: - To jointly assess the health and social care needs of the population with NHS commissioners, and apply the findings of a Barnet joint strategic needs assessment (JSNA) to all relevant strategies and policies. - To work together to ensure the best fit between available resources to meet the health and social care needs of the population of Barnet (including children), by both improving services for health and social care and helping people to move as close as possible to a state of complete physical, mental and social wellbeing.
+Specific resources to be overseen include money for social care being allocated through the NHS; dedicated public health budgets; the Better Care Fund; and Section 75 partnership agreements between the NHS and the Council. - To receive assurance from all relevant commissioners and providers on matters relating to the quality and safety of services for users and patients. - To directly address health inequalities through its strategies and have a specific responsibility for regeneration and development as they relate to health and care.
+To champion the commissioning of services and activities across the range of responsibilities of all partners in order to achieve this.

+- To promote partnership and, as appropriate, integration, across all necessary areas, including the use of joined-up commissioning plans across the NHS, social care and public health.
+To explore partnership work across North Central London where appropriate. - Specific responsibilities for: Overseeing public health; Developing further health and social care integration. - 5.4.6 Annex A of the Responsibility for Functions, outlined in the council's constitution, states that the Children, Education, Libraries and Safeguarding Committee has the responsibility to 'Approve the children and Young People Plan and associated sub strategies promoting the following areas: - Education - Inclusion - Child poverty - Early intervention and prevention - 5.4.7 The Commissioning Director, Children and Young People, has delegated authority within the constitution for preparation and publication of a Children's and Young People's Plan.
+This is one of his responsibilities for functions within the Constitution.